minimarcel/protogo/README.md

 }
 ```

-If youre **Telnet Server** doesn't need to have an instanciated struct at each new connection, you can just use `telnet.EventHandlerFrom(request, data)` that will create an `telnet.EventHandler` for you.
+If your **Telnet Server** doesn't need to have an instanciated struct at each new connection, you can just use `telnet.EventHandlerFrom(request, data)` that will create an `telnet.EventHandler` for you.

 The two arguments `request` and `data` are two simple _functions_ :